NeMo: Needle in a Montage for Video-Language Understanding: Benchmark Design and Construction

 \subsection{Our Task: Needle in a Montage}

-We start by introducing our task of \textbf{{``needle in a montage'' (\task{})}}, tailored for assessing the critical video reasoning capabilities of VideoLLMs.
-As illustrated in Fig.~\ref{fig:nemo_teaser}, \task{} shares a similar definition as video question answering, where each testing sample consists of (1) target ``needles'': single or multiple video-relevant short clips inserted into the video montage, where each target needle contains distinct video content, yet all refer to the same needle grounding question; (2) ``montage'': a long video synthesized by many loosely related video clips from the same video source; (3) a natural language ``needle grounding question'' describing the target needles; and (4) an open-ended ``answer'' identifying the temporal extents of the target needles within the montage.
+We start by introducing our task of \textbf{{``needle in a montage'' (\task{})}}, tailored for {evaluating advanced VideoLLMs in video-language understanding by assessing two fundamental abilities critical for temporal understanding: retrieval-style long-context recall and temporal grounding.} As illustrated in Fig.~\ref{fig:nemo_teaser}, \task{} shares a similar definition as video question answering, where each testing sample consists of (1) target ``needles'': single or multiple video-relevant short clips inserted into the video montage, each target needle contains distinct video content, yet all refer to the same needle grounding question; (2) ``montage'': a video synthesized by many loosely related video clips from the same video source; (3) a natural language ``needle grounding question'' describing the target needles; and (4) an open-ended ``answer'' identifying the temporal extents of the target needles within the montage.
 We now describe our designs of the needle, montage, and QA format, respectively.

 \textbf{Needle design.} Our needle design encompasses two key aspects, needle type and the number of target needles, which respectively reflect the varying granularity levels and difficulty levels of QA pairs in our task. \begin{itemize}